In addition to the resources outlined on the carers page, the following links offer advice and support to help carers during the COVID-19 pandemic.

 Dementia Talking Point - free online community where anyone affected by dementia can receive valuable support.

-Care for a Cuppa online - Carers Wales hold regular online Care for a Cuppa sessions featuring different speakers on Tuesdays between 2.30pm and 4.30pm, a great opportunity to chat with other carers before and after each talk.
+Care for a Cuppa online - Carers Wales hold regular online Care for a Cuppa sessions featuring different speakers on Tuesdays between 2.30pm and 4.30pm, a great opportunity to chat with other unpaid carers before and after each talk.

 Me Time - sessions for you and your wellbeing run by Carers Wales.
 Currently taking place over Zoom on various dates and times, including evenings and weekends.